 If your work requires you to commute within the city, you can take a credit card that gives you points, which can be redeemed at select petrol pumps.

 The basic idea is to get the maximum value from your expenses.

 When you reduce your credit cards to just one, you can manage your expenses in a much easier way, because:

 #1.
 You can automate all your monthly bill payments, using the credit card, without having to split different expenses on different cards.

 #2.
 At the end of every month, you need not spend much time tallying all your expenses with different card statements – you need to check only one statement, simplifying the whole process.

 You must have just one credit card for instant liquidity, but more than that will only add to your stress, as if you miss paying even one bill, you:

 #2.
 You also might land yourself in the vicious debt cycle, with exorbitant interest charged

-If you are worried that one credit card only, is too risky a number, you could start an emergency fund, using Scripbox Any Time Cash and avail the debit card facility, in times of any contingencies, or a debit card from your bank account itself.
+If you are worried that one credit card only, is too risky a number, you could start an emergency fund, using Scripbox Emergency Fund and avail the debit card facility, in times of any contingencies, or a debit card from your bank account itself.